Home » Blog » Developing Music Literacy » Lay the Foundation » Homework in Elementary Music Classes, Really?

 Create Sequential Music Resources with Take it Home Pages

-If you’re ready to try Take it Home Pages but don’t have the time to create all your lessons and resources, check out these sequential Music Reading Activity Bundles.
-Each bundle includes PRINTABLE Take it Home pages and DIGITAL Easel Activities which may also be used for additional practice and/or assessment.
+If you’re ready to implement Take it Home Pages but don’t have time to create all the materials, check out these ready-made Music Reading Activity Bundles.
+Each bundle includes:

-See this post for more on Using Easel Activities in the Elementary Music Classroom.
-As a bonus, this post includes 2 FREE activities.
+Check out this post about Easel Activities in the Elementary Music Classroom—it even includes 2 FREE activities to get you started!

 Homework in elementary music classes?
 You bet!
-Some serious and fun learning is happening here.
+Real learning (and fun) happens in the music room!

 Pick Up Your Free Lesson with “Take it Home” Pages

-Subscribe to our helpful email list and your first free resource will be a FREE So, La, Mi Music Reading Lesson with Take it Home pages.
-Then watch your inbox for more free music literacy resources heading your way.
+Subscribe to the email list and get a FREE So, La, Mi Music Reading Lesson—complete with Take it Home pages.

 Meet the Author